-3) Initiatives to Ensure the Appropriateness and the Efficiency of the Execution of Duties by Directors

-Fifteen Board of Directors meetings were held for decision making of the Taikisha Group's management policies and important management issues, as well as for monitoring the execution of duties by Directors with reference to reports on their business execution.
+3) Initiatives to Ensure the Appropriateness and the Efficiency of the Execution of Duties by Directors Seventeen Board of Directors meetings were held for decision making of the Taikisha Group's management policies and important management issues, as well as for monitoring the execution of duties by Directors with reference to reports on their business execution.

-Twenty-five Management Meetings were held to deliberate and make decisions on important execution of business entrusted by the Board of Directors and the matters to be submitted to the Board of Directors.
+Twenty-seven Management Meetings were held to deliberate and make decisions on important execution of business entrusted by the Board of Directors and the matters to be submitted to the Board of Directors.

-4) Initiatives to Ensure the Appropriateness of Operations Conducted by the Taikisha Group subsidiaries.
-In addition, we regularly checked compliance with the Affiliate Management Rules by subsidiaries.
+- 4) Initiatives to Ensure the Appropriateness of Operations Conducted by the Taikisha Group Regarding the important matters stipulated in the Affiliate Management Rules, we received reports from subsidiaries.
+In addition, we regularly checked compliance with the Affiliate Management Rules by subsidiaries. - 5) Initiatives to Ensure the Effectiveness of Reporting to Audit & Supervisory Board Members and the Audits by Audit & Supervisory Board Members